intel/confidential-cloud-native-primitives/device-plugin/ccnp-device-plugin/README.md

 3. deploy NFD

-> Note: when node-feature-discovery new [release v0.14](https://github.com/kubernetes-sigs/node-feature-discovery/issues/1250) is ready, bellow command can be used to deploy NFD with TDVM support:
+> Note: when node-feature-discovery new [release v0.14](https://github.com/kubernetes-sigs/node-feature-discovery/issues/1250) is ready, below command can be used to deploy NFD with TDVM support:

 ```
 kubectl apply -k https://github.com/kubernetes-sigs/node-feature-discovery/deployment/overlays/default?ref=v0.14